MDC to hold hiring event Wednesday

 The facility is looking to hire 65 corrections officers, along with employees in food services, social services, and more.
 Interested applicants should dress for success and bring their resumes.

-For more information about this event or working at MDC, prospective applicants can contact a recruiter at (505) 839-8999, by email at mdcrecruiting@bernco.gov or visit MDC’s recruiting website mdcrecruiting.com
+For more information about this event or working at MDC click here.
+Prospective applicants can contact a recruiter at (505) 839-8999, by email at mdcrecruiting@bernco.gov or visit MDC’s recruiting website mdcrecruiting.com